 Thermal Mass Flow Meter

-Thermal mass flow meters are designed to accurately monitor and measure mass flow (as opposed to measuring volumetric flow) of clean gases, a parameter that is not temperature dependent.
+Thermal mass flow meters are designed to accurately monitor and measure the mass flow (as opposed to measuring volumetric flow) of clean gases, a parameter that is not temperature-dependent.

 - Measure gas mass flow rate directly